 1 Refrigerant charge is sufficient for 15 ft. length of refrigerant lines.
-For longer line set requirements see the Installation Instructions for information about line set length and additional refrigerant charge required.

-2 HACR type breaker or fuse.

-3 Refer to National or Canadian Electrical Code manual to determine wire, fuse and disconnect size requirements.

-4 Crankcase Heater and Freezestat are recommended with Low Ambient Kit.
+For longer line set requirements see the Installation Instructions for information about line set length and additional refrigerant charge Refigerant charge is suincient for 15 it. length of reingerant lines.
+For longer line set requirements see the installing required.
+HACR type breaker or fuse.
+Refer to National or Canadian Electrical Code manual to determine wire, fuse and disconnect size requirements.
+Crankcase Heater and Freezestat are recommended with Low Ambient Kit.